-When using the keyboard and mouse data signals for wakeup, it may be necessary to isolate the keyboard signals (KCLK, KDAT, MCLK, MDAT) from the 8042 prior to entering certain system sleep states.
-This is due to the fact that the normal operation of the 8042 can prevent the system from entering a sleep state or trigger false PME events.
-The LPC47M10x has "isolation" bits for the keyboard and mouse signals, which allow the keyboard and mouse data signals to go into the wakeup logic but block the clock and data signals from the 8042.
-These bits may be used anytime it is necessary to isolate the 8042 keyboard and mouse signals from the 8042 before entering a system sleep state.
+When using the keyboard and mouse for wakeup, it may be necessary to isolate the keyboard and mouse signals (KCLK, KDAT, MCLK, MDAT) from the 8042 prior to entering certain system sleep states.
+This is due to the fact that the normal operation of the 8042 can prevent the system from entering or exiting a sleep state, or trigger false PME events.
+The LPC47S42x has "isolation" bits for the keyboard and mouse signals, which allow the keyboard and mouse data signals to go into the wakeup logic but block the keyboard clock and data signals and the mouse clock and data signals from the 8042.
+These bits may be used when it is necessary to isolate the 8042 keyboard and mouse signals from the 8042 before entering a system sleep state.